Bali Baby

-Kaitlin Fletcher (born June 15, 1997), known under the name Bali Baby, is an American rapper based out of Atlanta, Georgia.
-In 2018 i-D magazine described Bali Baby as "one of very few openly gay female rappers with any skin in the game."
+Kaitlin Corin Fletcher (born June 15, 1997), known under the name Bali Baby, is an American rapper based out of Atlanta, Georgia.
+In 2018, i-D magazine described Bali Baby as "one of very few openly gay female rappers with any skin in the game."

 In March 2018, LA Weekly's Shirley Ju described Bali Baby as "the hottest female rap artist to come out of Atlanta."

 Career

 Her career as a rapper began in 2016 when she produced the freestyle rap song "Designer".
 Her breakthrough mixtape was Bali's Play 2, which was released in 2017.
 On March 30, 2018, she released the five-track EP Bali Blanco, which represented her sixth release overall.
 Her debut studio album, Baylor Swift, was released in May 2018.
 It features a more distorted, rock-centered sound than most of her previous work.
 She has been named as an influencer by ppcocaine.